solspace/ee-freeform/documentation/forms-composer.md

 # Forms & Composer

 What makes Freeform different from other form add-ons is that it includes a very intuitive, very interactive and very flexible interface for building forms.
 We call this, **Composer**.
+The *Freeform Express* edition has a limit of 1 form.

 To create your first form, visit the Forms area of the Freeform control panel (**Freeform > Forms**), and then click the **New Form** button at the top right corner of the page.